 Gered Mankowitz

-Gered Mankowitz was born in London in 1946, the first son of the author and screen writer Wolf Mankowitz and the psychotherapist Ann Mankowitz.
-He left school devoid of any academic qualifications aged 15 and served a short but intensive apprenticeship at Camera Press Ltd., having been inspired to pursue photography by the actor Peter Sellers.
-Gered established his first studio in Mason’s Yard in 1963, in what was to become the very heart of 60s swinging London.
-He met and photographed Marianne Faithfull in 1964, who was managed by the mercurial Andrew Loog Oldham, who also managed the Rolling Stones.
-Gered started working with the Rolling Stones in 1965; he toured America with them and produced several album covers for the band.
-Early in 1967 Gered worked with Jimi Hendrix & the Experience producing, during two sessions at his Mason’s Yard studio, images of Jimi that would go on to become some of the most iconic and widely known portraits of the great musician.
+Gered established his first studio in Mason’s Yard in 1963, in what was to become the very heart of swinging 60s London.
+He met and photographed Marianne Faithfull in 1964, who was managed by the mercurial Andrew Loog Oldham, also manager of The Rolling Stones.
+Gered began working with the Stones in 1965; he toured America with them and produced several of their album covers.
+In early 1967 he worked with The Jimi Hendrix Experience, producing, during two sessions at his Mason’s Yard studio, images of Jimi that would go on to become some of the most iconic and widely-known portraits of the great musician.

 Gered Mankowitz Iconic News